 Mechanical: This adds the noises that the piano itself would make when played like the key presses.
-The ratio of noises of the keypresses can be adjusted to sound more on note on or note off depending on the position of the slider.
-A low cut filter slider is also there to filter out the low end of the mechanical noises.
+The ratio of noises of the keypresses can be adjusted to sound more on the note ON or note-off depending on the position of the slider.
+A low-cut filter slider is also there to filter out the low end of the mechanical noises.

 The “response page” is where we can adjust how the instrument responds to the notes being played and can turn the piano from a percussive string instrument to almost a bowed string instrument with just a few adjustments to the attack this allows you to make some nice pad sounds with this instrument as well.

 Releases: this controls the volumes of the dying strings as the hammer is released from the strings.

 Attack: This controls the attack speed of the notes being played turn this slider up to get more pad-type sounds.